Okay people, listen up! What’s the game with how to improve email deliverability these days?

 Limit your spam rate

 The second thing we realised is that there aren’t any tricks or secrets.
 What this means is that you can’t trick the various email systems, especially the big ones like Gmail and Outlook.

 Finally, if you are a spammer, then guess where your email will go?
 Spam, obviously.
-And you simply can’t avoid that, there are ways to design your email marketing in such a way as to not land in the spam folder.
+And while for the most part you can’t avoid that, there are ways to design your email marketing in such a way as to not land in the spam folder.